In this lesson, we’ll cover everything you need to know about Korean conjugation.

 However, unlike in any other language, Korean grammar takes conjugation to another level.
 Conjugations in Korean aren’t limited to Korean verbs.
 Other parts of speech such as adjectives can be conjugated.

+Korean verb and adjective conjugations are almost the same.
 Most of the conjugation rules for Korean verbs also apply to adjectives.
 Once you learn the Korean verb conjugation rules, it’ll be easy to conjugate adjectives.

 How many conjugations are there in Korean?